 Dental Hygiene applicants are required to submit the following materials to the Admissions Office*, post-marked no later than 5:00pm on February 4, 2022:

 *Your application will be considered incomplete until all materials are received.

-Please note: Accepted students must have either a three (3) dose Hep B vaccine series or a two (2) dose HEPLISAV-B Hep B series and an immune Hep B surface antibody titre or an immune Hep B surface antibody titre completed by July 15, 2020.
-Failure to comply will result in removal from AS Dental Hygiene program.
+Accepted students must have either a three (3) dose Hep B vaccine series or a two (2) dose HEPLISAV-B Hep B series and an immune Hep B surface antibody titre or an immune Hep B surface antibody titre completed by July 15, 2021.
+Failure to comply may result in removal from AS Dental Hygiene program.

 When considering applications, the following are the most important criteria: